Dataset Dashboard

 Clone a Dataset

-at the top of the dataset sub-table.
+To clone a dataset within an experiment, follow the same steps as deleting a dataset.
+Instead of clicking on the trash icon, select the clone icon at the top of the dataset sub-table.
 This will open a form where you can select the target project and specify a name for the cloned dataset.
 Once completed, click Clone to create a duplicate of the selected dataset within the current or chosen project.

 Publish a Dataset

-at the top of the dataset sub-table.
+To publish a dataset to the solutions tab, use the same steps as deleting a dataset.
+However, instead of clicking the trash icon, select the publish icon at the top of the dataset sub-table.
 This will open a form where you can choose the application for publishing and set the target dataset name.
 Once the details are filled, click Add to make the dataset available in the solutions section, accessible to others.